 - Powerful Python Based PCircuits

 PeakView PCircuit™ is Python based parameterized cell.
-Compared to traditional PCells, it provide easy access to a rich library of parameterized physical structures in Python, the high-level interpretive language, which offers superior ease of use and performance advantages over other interpretive languages.
-It also seamlessly integrated with PeakView’s EM engine and popular layout editor through rapid gds import/export.
+Compared to cumbersome PCells by the competitor, it provide easy access to a rich library of parameterized physical structures in Python device topology templates, the high-level interpretive language offers superior advantages over the inefficient interpretive languages based pcells offered by our competitor.
+It also seamlessly integrated with popular layout editor through rapid gds import/export.

 - Process Independent

 Like other PeakView tools, EMD and PCircuits are process independent.
-The required layer stacking profile can be easily converted from industry standard layer information files such as iRCX or ITF, hence its effortless to switch foundries or process nodes.
+The required layer stacking profile can be easily converted from industry standard layer information files such as iRCX, ITF or ICT, hence its effortless to switch foundries or process nodes.

-EMD™ feature offers passive device EM synthesis and optimization capability that ensure optimized device performance.
-What differentiates EMD™ from other EM tools is its “Sweep and Synthesis” feature which helps designers not only optimize performance but also as a way to study the physical sensitivity of parameters.
-During sweeping, PeakView™ generates a family of child cells corresponding to each point in the range.
+EMD™ offers passive device EM synthesis and optimization to ensure optimized device and performance.
+The “Sweep and Synthesis” feature which helps designers not only optimize performance but also as a way to study the physical sensitivity of parameters.
+During sweeping, PeakView™ generates a family of child cells corresponding to each point in the range for record keeping.

-The following figure shows a specific PCircuit is selected and set baseline EMD synthesis target for 230pH at 10 GHz, once baseline condition is selected and locked in, user can then to optimize the quality factor Q via parameter sweeping, the parameter chosen here is the device’s winding width, and sweeping value from 10μm to 40μm with 7 data points:
+The following figures show a specific PCircuit is selected and set baseline EMD synthesis target for 230pH at 10 GHz, once baseline condition is selected and locked in, user can then to optimize the quality factor Q via parameter sweeping, the parameter chosen here is the device’s winding width, and sweeping value from 10μm to 40μm with 7 data points:

 Design optimization using PeakView™ sweep function

-Another major feature of EMD™ is the capability to synthesize EM components with specified target values.
-PeakView electromagnetically analyzes all of the generated circuit topologies and automatically creates the necessary cell views.
-The generated views (i.e. schematic symbols, DRC clean layouts, S-parameter and Physics-Based models) are then synced to the Virtuoso® Design platform.
+Another major feature of EMD™ is upon synthesis, it offers the capability to create the necessary cell views (i.e. schematic symbols, DRC clean layouts, S-parameter and Physics-Based models) to be synced to the existing design libraries.